Unleash/unleash-react-sdk/README.md

 import { FlagProvider } from '@unleash/proxy-client-react';

 const config = {
-  url: '<unleash-url>/api/frontend', // Your front-end API URL or the Unleash proxy's URL (https://<proxy-url>/proxy)
+  url: '<unleash-url>/api/frontend', // Your front-end API URL or the Unleash edge URL
-  clientKey: '<your-token>', // A client-side API token OR one of your proxy's designated client keys (previously known as proxy secrets)
+  clientKey: '<your-token>', // A frontend token OR one of your unleash-edge pretrusted token
   refreshInterval: 15, // How often (in seconds) the client should poll the proxy for updates
   appName: 'your-app-name', // The name of your application.
 It's only used for identifying your application };